Juniata College Student Conduct Philosophy

 Juniata College students are provided a copy of the Code of Conduct annually in the form of a link on the Dean of Students webpage.
 Students are responsible for having read and abiding by the provisions of the Code of Conduct, included in the student handbook, “The Pathfinder,” which also includes Residential Life, Public Safety, and Academic policies and procedures.

 The College expects its students to conduct themselves as responsible citizens and to comply with all College policies.
-Conduct that is in violation of community principles, that impinges on the rights of others, and/or that adversely affects the College community, mission or reputation; or that specifically violates College policies may result in a student’s required participation in the student conduct process.
+Conduct that violates community principles, that impinges on the rights of others, and/or that adversely affects the College community, operations and activities, mission or reputation; or that specifically violates College policies may result in a student’s required participation in the student conduct process.
 This includes conduct that occurs both on and off college property.

 The Code of Conduct and the student conduct process apply to the conduct of individual students, both undergraduate and graduate, and all Juniata-affiliated student organizations.
 For the purposes of the Code of Conduct, Juniata considers an individual to be a student when an offer of admission has been extended and thereafter as long as the student has a continuing educational interest in Juniata College.